Do I Need a Lawyer for Probate in Delaware?

 The primary savings from self-filing come from eliminating attorney fees, which are the largest expense in most probate cases.
 Court filing fees, publication costs, and executor compensation remain the same whether an attorney is involved or not.
 The Delaware probate calculator shows the attorney fee component.

 The probate process in Delaware typically involves filing the petition, notifying heirs and creditors, inventorying assets, paying debts, and distributing the remaining estate.
 Each step has specific court requirements and deadlines.
-The Delaware executor checklist outlines every step from filing to final distribution.
+The Delaware estate settlement plan outlines every step from filing to final distribution.

 In-depth guides covering Delaware probate laws, trust requirements, and estate planning strategies.